Everything You Need to Know About Home Inspector Insurance

 Sadly, many small businesses—including home inspectors—have to close their doors every year because of the huge financial burden from lawsuits and other expenses they didn’t account for.
 This article provides important information about home inspector insurance and how biBERK business insurance protects you.

 Is Home Inspector Insurance Required?

-Not all states require home inspectors to have small business insurance.
-But given the risks involved in this profession, operating without insurance isn’t a good business strategy.
+Not all states require home inspectors to have home inspector insurance.
+But given the risks involved in this profession, operating without home inspector liability insurance or home inspector errors and omissions insurance isn’t a good business strategy.
 That’s especially true since, as explained below, coverage is so affordable.

 Plus, being able to say you’re insured may help you attract new clients.

-There are seven types ofhome inspection insurance designed to protect home inspectors like you.
-You may require some or all of them, and your coverage can be tailored to your exact needs.
+What are the home inspection insurance requirements that every home inspector should consider?
+There are seven types of home inspection insurance designed to protect home inspectors like you.
+You may require some or all of them, and your home inspector insurance coverage can be tailored to your exact needs.
 The seven types of policies are:

 - General liability insurance.
 Also known as commercial liability insurance, this policy covers damages and legal costs associated with injury claims from non-employees (clients, for example), medical expenses associated with these incidents, and damage to others’ property during an inspection.
 So, if you leave a tool behind and a client slips on it and fractures their wrist or the ladder you’re using in an inspection falls over and breaks a light fixture, your insurance can cover related expenses.